MatthewJBloom/CoinbasePro/README.md

 - [ ] implement JSDoc
 - [ ] strip out BTC to whiteboard level, specifically from CoinbaseProFeed
 - [ ] make a CoinbaseProFeed subscription setter that takes parameters
-- [ ] make first attempt at electron app
+- [x] make first attempt at electron app
 - [ ] either rename repo or make a new one for the electron app
 - [ ] investigate chrome os notification support
+- [ ] replace node-notifier with electron notifications (https://www.electronjs.org/docs/tutorial/notifications)
+- [ ] implement an add notification form
+- [ ] display current/active notifications somewhere